Discover the Woodstock Art Gallery

 Re-discover Your Love for Art at the Woodstock Art Gallery

 Over 1900 artworks call the Woodstock Art Gallery home.
 It’s the region’s only public art gallery and a creative hub for aspiring artists, those trying to get their feet wet in a new medium and accomplished professionals alike.

 Hosting the works of local, national and international artists, The Woodstock Art Gallery truly is an impressive space.
-If you’re a total culture vulture, we definitely recommend checking it out next time you’re in town!
+If you’re a total culture lover, we definitely recommend checking it out next time you’re in town!